-Because the utility remembers the renaming operations (as long as the program is open), all we need to do now is to navigate up a level, select the "001-Section" folder and simply click the "Rename" icon.

-Repeat this process for the Audio folder "MegaVoice" to rename the "001-Language" folder.
+Because the utility remembers the renaming operations, all we need to do now is to select the next Section folder (002-Section-1-and-2-Cor) and simply click the "Rename" icon.
+Repeat this process for the remaining Section 003-Section-Jude-Rev, for the Language folder to rename the 3 Section folders and finally the Audio folder "MegaVoice" to rename the single Language folder.